B0ySetsF1re/data-storage-web-app-server/README.md

   ```

 ## Setting up host and database name
-After cloning the repository, **you need to configure the environment variables for a database name, host etc. Otherwise the server won't even run**.
+After cloning the repository, **you need to configure the environment variables for a keyspace name, host etc. Otherwise the server won't even run**.
 First of all create ```.env``` file in the root of the web app directory.
 Here is basic example of the variables configured for the _development_ web app deployment:

 ```
 HOST=localhost